hotosm/raw-data-api/docs/CONFIG_DOC.md

 ### 6. Put your credentials inside config.txt
-Insert your config blocks with the database credentials where you have underpass ,insight and tm in your database
+Insert your config blocks with the database credentials where you have underpass ,insight and rawdata in your database along with oauth block

 ```
 [INSIGHTS]